BasedLinux/bsd/doc/manual/source/development/testing.md

 The functional tests reside under the `tests/functional` directory and are listed in `tests/functional/meson.build`.
 Each test is a bash script.

-Functional tests are run during `installCheck` in the `nix` package build, as well as separately from the build, in VM tests.
+Functional tests are run during `installCheck` in the `bsd` package build, as well as separately from the build, in VM tests.

 ### Running the whole test suite